Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Inject illegal drugs

 If results of a skin test or blood test are positive, people are evaluated by a doctor, and a chest x-ray is taken.
 If the chest x-ray is normal and people have no symptoms suggesting tuberculosis, they probably have latent tuberculosis Latent infection Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more .
-People with latent tuberculosis are treated with antibiotics (see Treating tuberculosis early Treating tuberculosis early Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more ).
-If the chest x-ray is abnormal, people are evaluated for active tuberculosis (see Diagnosis Diagnosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more ).
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more .
+People with latent tuberculosis are treated with antibiotics ( see Treating tuberculosis early Treating tuberculosis early Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more ).
+If the chest x-ray is abnormal, people are evaluated for active tuberculosis ( see Diagnosis Diagnosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more ).

 Most infected people do not need to be hospitalized for treatment.
 People are hospitalized if they